 With the focus to the Whitsundays, Conway National Park is often over-looked – and it’s only 15-minutes by car.
 Its coastal location means you get a taste of everything – secluded beaches, mangroves, and tropical rainforest.
 The Mt Rooper track affords incredible views of the Whitsundays.
 Add a day to your itinerary if you feel like tackling the 8-hour Conway Circuit trek.

-Ah, the Whitsundays. gasp and a dropped jaw is the most typical reaction to this group of 74 islands.
+Ah, the Whitsundays.
+A gasp and a dropped jaw is the most typical reaction to this group of 74 islands.
 Particularly if you’re getting your first glimpse of the postcard-perfect Whitehaven Beach with its glaringly white sand and waters as blue as Bradley Cooper’s eyes.

 While on the Whitsundays, you’ll want to focus most of your efforts in the water – the Great Barrier Reef is out there, after all!
 Snorkel, book a boat tour, go rafting, fish or scuba dive.
 There’s little chance of being disappointed!